There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 There’s plenty in the city that’s not quite so pretty, like that drunk guy outside of the bar in Wrigleyville, but there’s so much beauty if you look a little harder.

-Con: The dibs system is hilarious until you need a parking spot in January.
+Con: The dibs system isn’t so funny when you need a parking spot.

 Every winter, residents in Chicago collectively lose their minds and parking becomes way more intense than usual.

-Imagine this: You just spent an hour shoveling out a parking spot, so that you’d have one waiting for you when you returned from wherever it is you have to go to as part of your adult responsibilities.
+Imagine this: You just spent an hour shoveling out a parking spot so that you’d have one waiting for you when you returned from wherever it is you have to go.
 That’s hard work.

-To make sure no one parks in that spot that is covered in your sweat and tears, you place any kind of furniture, upside-down garbage cans, or whatever else you have around your house that could withstand the elements to mark that spot.
+To make sure no one parks in that spot that is covered in your sweat and tears, you call dibs.
+You place any kind of furniture, upside-down garbage cans, or whatever else you have around your house that could withstand the elements to mark that spot.

 The problem is, say you had to park blocks away already when you came home the night before.
 Or you’re unable to shovel.
 It can be quite a frustrating situation, and it lasts for months.
 But it continues because it’s a tradition at this point.